 The card comes with a generous sign-up offer and complimentary Gold elite status, as well as the ability to upgrade to Diamond status via card spending.
 Unfortunately, the card charges foreign transaction fees and isn’t the best choice to use abroad.

 Citibank no longer issues co-branded Hilton credit cards, making American Express the sole card issuer for the hotel.
 The Hilton Honors™ Ascend Card is one of two Hilton Honors credit cards issued by Amex.

 Bonuses and Benefits

-As an Amex credit card, the Hilton Surpass offers cardholders the Entertainment Access benefit.
+As an Amex credit card, the Hilton Ascend offers cardholders the Entertainment Access benefit.
 The perk includes access to some ticket pre-sales to concerts and sporting events, as well as to members- only events in selected cities, including Atlanta, Boston, Chicago, Florida cities, Los Angeles, New York City, San Francisco, Texas cities, Philadelphia and Washington.

 What You Get